 Children should get fiber from their diet.
 Give a child psyllium supplements only under a doctor's supervision.

 Your health care provider may recommend higher doses of psyllium to treat certain conditions.
 You can take psyllium first thing in the morning or before bedtime.
-As a weight loss aid, take it at least 30 minutes before meals.

 Because supplements may have side effects or interact with medications, you should take them only under the supervision of a knowledgeable health care provider.

-You should always take psyllium with a full 8 oz. glass of water, and you should drink at least 6 - 8 full glasses of water throughout the day to avoid constipation.
+You should always take psyllium with a full 8 oz. glass of water, and you should drink at least 6 to 8 full glasses of water throughout the day to avoid constipation.
 Taking psyllium supplements without adequate liquids may cause it to swell, and, in extreme cases, cause choking.

-Do not take this product if you have bowel obstructions or spasms, or if you have difficulty swallowing.
+DO NOT take this product if you have bowel obstructions or spasms, or if you have difficulty swallowing.
 People with esophageal stricture (narrowing of the esophagus) or any other narrowing or obstruction of the gastrointestinal tract should not take psyllium.

 A potential side effect from any fiber product is gas and bloating.